NCI-VB/felber_LION_macaque/README.md

 - raw datasets used can be found in input_data/list_of_RAW_datasets.xlsx

-- processed data (log2 FC) can be found in outputs/list_of_log2FC.xlsx
+- processed data plotted in each figure panel can be found in outputs/list_of_plottedValues.xlsx

 - statistical analysis results can be found in outputs/list_of_stats.xlsx